J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Molecular quantum mechanics.md

 - The Hartree-Fock approximation gives the energy eigenvalue to within 1%
 	- Inaccuracy from the _mean-field approximation_
-- The remaining 1% is the _electron correlation_, from _direct Coulombic interactions_
+- The remaining 1% is the _electron correlation_, from _direct Coulombic interactions_ which cause the electrons to _exchange angular momentum_

 ## Electron correlation
 - In the central field approximation, electrons still have a _well-defined_ orbital angular momentum and $l$, with the _angular parts still being spherical harmonics_